akshendra/akshendra.github.io/the-madlad-reduce/index.md

 #### 2. Converting an array of objects into a map using a specific property / key of the objects

 I have an array of objects that I received from a database.
-But I want to convert them into a `pojo` map for later processing.
+But I want to convert them into a simple map for later processing.
 All these objects have a common structure and a key that stores a unique identifier (primary key).

-> Note: I have trimmed the project specific code from these examples to keep the short

 Example of data,
 ```js